darkweak/souin/README.md

     - GET
     - POST
     - HEAD
-  allowed_addional_status_code: # Allowed additional HTTP status code to cache.
+  allowed_additional_status_codes: # Allowed additional HTTP status code to cache.
     - 202
     - 400
   cache_name: Souin # Override the cache name to use in the Cache-Status header